basilhendroff/truenas-iocage-wordpress/README.md

 I'd also like to hear of any other suggestions for improving the performance, reliability, or security of the scripted resource in the context of its scope, which is:

-> The assumption is that the local network is trusted so local HTTP access to the WordPress jail is considered acceptable.
+> The assumption is that the local network is trusted so unencrypted (HTTP) communication is considered acceptable on the LAN.
 External (HTTPS) access to the WordPress service is granted via a reverse proxy.

 It's not my intention to expand the resource scope, but to work within it.